I enjoy sharing my research, thoughts, and opinions—hopefully for the "greater" good.

 - Tap water has chlorine and fluoride in it, which may be harmful to fish, so try to get a pH Kit to help make sure the water is safe for your fish.
 After cleaning the tank you may have to use your pH kit properly before placing your fish back in the tank.

 - Fish waste (through their gills and poop) increase the ammonia levels in your tank, which can kill off the fish, so it is important to be diligent about cleaning.
 Bacteria live off the ammonia, so check at your pet store for more info.

 - Not all fish get along.
 Some species are a bit more aggressive and territorial.
 So please check again with your pet store owner or worker to get the skinny on putting certain fish you like together.

 - When shopping for fish, make sure you get healthy fish.
 You can tell which fish are healthy by checking if they are active and alert, have clear eyes, and don't have any visible sores on their bodies.

 When Your Fish Dies

 It happens.
-A death of a family pet can be tough on everyone, especially young children.
+The death of a family pet can be tough on everyone, especially young children.
 However, there is a silver lining in that it might make a great “teachable moment” in your family.

 - When a fish dies, we should quickly remove it from the tank, so that it doesn’t make the other fish sick too.